InteragencyEcologicalProgram/RforIEPworkshop/Data manipulation/ProblemSetsBaseR.md

     ## [1] "3.95e+08"

-#### Create a new data frame that only contains samples with positive occurances of Eurytemora (EURYTEM).
+#### Create a new data frame that only contains samples with positive occurrences of Eurytemora (EURYTEM).

-We need a filter (only possitive occurences) and field selection (all non-species fields + `EURYTEM`).
+We need a filter (only positive occurrences) and field selection (all non-species fields + `EURYTEM`).
 If variable `b` selects for all zooplankton fields, then `!b` is everything else.